ryanwaite28/script-store/ts/stores/README.md

 appStore.dispatch(action);
 ```

-Many store can be created with this approach.
+Many stores can be created with this approach.
 When that happens, it may be helpful to consolidate all of the stores into one place:
 ```typescript
 /*
   all-stores.ts